kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

                   key: ingest-otlp-key
     ```

-3. Wait for the TracePipeline to be in Running state:
+3. Wait for the TracePipeline to be in the `Running` state:
     ```
     kubectl get tracepipelines
     ```